MANSION HOUSE HOME EXHIBITION – Amharc Éireann: Eagrán 171

-Step into the Ideal Homes Exhibition in Dublin’s Mansion House and discover the most desirable homewares for 1962.
+Step into The Ideal Homes Exhibition in Dublin’s Mansion House and discover the most desirable homewares for 1962.

-Produced by Gael Linn, Amharc Eireann (A view of Ireland) is Ireland’s longest running indigenous newsreel series.
-Made in the Irish language for the purpose of promoting its use, each episode featured a broad range of topics, from hard news stories to lighter magazine like items.
+Produced by Gael Linn, Amharc Éireann (A View of Ireland) is Ireland’s longest-running indigenous newsreel series.
+It was distributed to cinemas throughout the country to promote the Irish language.
+The first 36 issues were produced as single-topic films which were released monthly, followed in 1959 by weekly, multi-story newsreels featuring a broad range of topics, from hard news stories to lighter magazine-style items.
 Between 1956 and 1964, 267 editions of the newsreel were produced for cinema exhibition.
-To see more of the

 With kind permission of Gael Linn.